sedol1339/files/abstracts.md

     - We propose a new model that solely consists of attention layers (no FF layers)
     - We augment the self-attention with persistent memory vectors that play a similar role as the FF layer

+#attention #interpretation #see_related_work Tenney, I., Das, D., & Pavlick, E. (2019).
+BERT Rediscovers the Classical NLP Pipeline. arXiv, 1905.05950.
+Retrieved from https://arxiv.org/abs/1905.05950v2

+    - We analyze how individual sentences are processed by the BERT network, layer-by-layer
+    - We find that trained BERT represents the steps of the traditional NLP pipeline
+    - Each step appear in the expected sequence: POS tagging, parsing, NER, semantic roles, coreference
+    - Also, the model often adjusts this pipeline dynamically, revising lower-level decisions on the basis of disambiguating information from higher-level representations

 #nmt #scaling_laws Wang, Q., Li, B., Xiao, T., Zhu, J., Li, C., Wong, D. F., & Chao, L. S. (2019).
 Learning Deep Transformer Models for Machine Translation. arXiv, 1906.01787.
 Retrieved from https://arxiv.org/abs/1906.01787v1